As you expand your warehouses, your warehouse operations costs will rise. Among all your warehouse operations costs, labor accounts for 60-70%.

 Picking List Accountability

-Even with a warehouse management system and a great picking list template, there’s always the potential for human error.
+Even with a warehouse inventory software and a great picking list template, there’s always the potential for human error.
 For this reason, your pick lists should have fields for accountability.

 When a pick list is completed there should be a “Picked By” field for the picker to sign indicating they verified that all the products pulled match products indicated on the pick list.
 In a case where a product couldn’t be picked for some reason, this signature also indicates an acknowledgment of any discrepancy.